alexander-kastil/az-204/demos/04-function-apps/demo-02/readme.md

 func new -n GreetingFunctions --template "Http Trigger"
 ```

->  **Note**: If you get an `No templates found matching: 'HTTPtrigger'` error this can be caused by multible versions of the .NET SDK being installed on your machien.
-You can fix this issue by creating a `global.json` using `dotnet new globaljson` an by setting the correct framework version.
+>  **Note**: If you get an `No templates found matching: 'HTTPtrigger'` error this can be caused by multiple versions of the .NET SDK being installed on your machine.
+You can fix this issue by creating a `global.json` using `dotnet new global.json` an by setting the correct framework version.

 Run function locally: